renzon/poc-java-annotation/README.md

 }
 ```

-Method `extractParams` is responsible for extraction possible configurations parameters from an Annotation.
+Method `extractParams` is responsible for extracting possible configurations parameters from an Annotation.

-Methos check is responsible for check execution.
+Method `check` is responsible for check execution.
 If it raises `SecurityException` the execution is interrupted.

-Finalizing `Server`interface provide a configuration method `addSecurity` to connect Annotation with respetive Securitizable.
+Finalizing `Server` interface provide a configuration method `addSecurity` to connect Annotation with respective
+`Securitizable`.
 Interface is repeated here for convenience:

 ```java